ArtemIsmagilov/parser_for_edvibe/README.md

 # Parser for Edvibe

-___
 The application was created in winfdows 10.
 Tested on win10 and win11.
 The essence of the graphical application is the transfer of material from various Internet sources
-(skyeng, test English, perfect enslish grammar and etc...).
+(skyeng, test English, perfect enslish grammar and etc...).<br>
-The conversion of html markup from the site to the format for edvibe is automatic.
+The conversion of html markup from the site to the format for edvibe is automaticly.
 Then there will be instructions on how to quickly transfer the material.
 The application is designed for English language teachers working on the edvibe platform

 - https://skyeng.ru/